Guac Camera Troubleshooting

 Explainer-CameraTroubleshooting.png

-The Guac Photo Booth relies on the Canon DSLR Camera and the Camera settings for each DSLR event in the Fiesta iOS App.
-If either the camera or the Fiesta iOS App's camera settings are misconfigured, photo or video issues can occur.
+The Guac Photo Booth relies on the Canon DSLR camera and the camera settings configured in each DSLR event in the Fiesta iOS App.
+If the camera or Fiesta camera settings are misconfigured, photo or video issues can occur.

-The following sections outline common symptoms and provide quick solutions for resolving camera issues on-site.
+The sections below outline common symptoms and quick troubleshooting steps for resolving camera issues on-site.

 Back to top